hcampbell98/BO55-Visualisation/README.md

 # Lisense Analysis - BO55 Plates

 This Python application analyzes vehicle data from a CSV file and generates visualizations of vehicle makes.
+The data in the CSV file is sourced directly from the DVSA API.

 ## Overview